-The boring insects common in the Midwest are the carpenter ant or bee and the powderpost beetle.
+The boring insects common in the Midwest are carpenter ants or bees and powderpost beetles.
 Most times these insects don’t do structural damage, but they may indicate a problem with rot.

-For decades, borate wood preservatives have successfully been used to protect log homes from these wood-boring insects.
+For decades, borate wood preservatives have successfully been used to protect log homes from wood-boring insects.

 Click for more information on borate treatment.

 If you have insects in your log home, contact us.
 Or call 715-373-5744

 Common Problems with “Middle-aged” Log Homes We have restored log homes in the upper Midwest for over thirty years.
 Our…

 May 15, 2012

 Every spring we get calls from log home owners saying, “I hear a chewing sound inside my logs” or “There are piles of…

 February 1, 2019

 Log home chinking – Saying good bye to your log home for the season?
 Tips to keep those unwanted “guests”…